VmasterpartV/VmasterpartV/README.md

 ## Hi there <img src="https://user-images.githubusercontent.com/42378118/110234147-e3259600-7f4e-11eb-95be-0c4047144dea.gif" width="30"><br>

 ### I'm Iván a front-end developer from Mexico who is passionate about cloud systems and video games.
-I am currently working as a freelance web developer in a small team, creating everything from business management systems to mobile apps.
+I am currently working as a freelance web developer in a small team, creating everything from business management systems to mobile apps and in my personal videogames projects.

 You can look my portfolio <a href="https://vmasterpartv.github.io/">here</a>.